ucsf-wynton/wynton-website-hpc/docs/software/software-repositories.md

   <dt>ripgrep</dt>
   <dd>
     <strong>ripgrep - Recursively Searches Directories for a Regex Pattern</strong><br>
 ripgrep is a line-oriented search tool that recursively searches your current directory for a regex pattern.
-By default, ripgrep will respect your .gitignore and automatically skip hidden files/directories and binary files. ripgrep is similar to other popular search tools like The Silver Searcher, ack and grep.
+By default, ripgrep will respect your .gitignore and automatically skip hidden files/directories and binary files. ripgrep is similar to other popular search tools like The Silver Searcher, ack and grep.<br>
 Examples: <code>rg --version</code> and <code>rg -i 'lorem ipsum'</code><br>
     URL: <a href="https://github.com/BurntSushi/ripgrep">https://github.com/BurntSushi/ripgrep</a><br>
   Versions: 11.0.2, <em>12.0.1</em><br>
   </dd>